anpham6/squared/README.md

 ### ALL: Custom Attributes (example: android)

-System or extension generated attributes can be overridden with dataset.
+System or extension generated attributes can be overridden preceding final output.
 They will only be visible on the declared framework.

 data-{framework}-attr-{namespace}? -> default: "android"